By registering for the ShakeOut, you or your organization will:

 What you should do if the weather is extremely hot:

-Follow these tips when thinking about ways to effectively volunteer or donate to the Hurricane Sandy response efforts.
+Follow these tips when thinking about ways to effectively donate or volunteer to the Oklahoma tornado relief efforts.

 With Spring and Summer Thunderstorms in Alabama, Flash Flooding with heavy thunderstorms is possible.
 Please use the following tips when driving in heavy rain/flooding situations:

 Pay attention to barricades.

 Do not drive through standing water on roads or in parking lots.

 The average automobile can be swept off the road in 12 inches of moving water, and roads covered by water are prone to collapse.
 Attempting to drive through water also may stall your engine, with the potential to cause irreparable damage if you try to restart the engine.
 If you come upon a flooded street, take an alternate route.

 April 15, 2011 was one of the largest tornado outbreaks in Central Alabama history.
 Overshadowed by the historic devastation of April 27, 2011, the April 15 outbreak helped make April 2011 the most active month for tornadoes in Alabama on record.
 Please remember to build/check your Emergency Kit for your home or business!